ambroiseRabier/SquadTS/Readme.md

 ## Config folder

 Config folder will be `./config`.
-If you need a different location, you can set `SQUAD_JS_CONFIG_PATH` env variable to an absolute path or relative to project root directory.
+If you need a different location, you can set `SQUAD_TS_CONFIG_PATH` env variable to an absolute path or relative to project root directory.

 ## Docker